 top of page

-• How can support be tailored to meet the individual needs of children with SEND?
+How can support be tailored to meet the individual needs of children with SEND especially now it will be supported in mainstream settings.

 The Lavenderbuddy Approach

-This approach can be used for a range of differing needs, with one-to-one support from staff within the setting when required.
+This approach can be used for a range of differing needs, with one-to-one support from staff within the setting when required also.

 A Parent’s Perspective

 As a mother of a child with SEND, I truly appreciate the hard work you do every day.
-I want to offer Lavenderbuddy as a way to help bring more balance into the classroom.
-Positioned in a corner of the class, Lavenderbuddy can become a resource that children learn to access independently after some initial guidance, allowing you to return your focus to the wider needs of the class.
+I want to invite you to see Lavenderbuddy, as a way to help bring more balance into the classroom for everyone.

 SEND Crisis